tanzu-platform-architecture-canada/tanzu-k8s-demo/todos-docs/tbs.md

 # Open-source: Cloud-native Buildpacks and Kpack

-## Build multi-module repositories from source code:
+## Build single-module or multi-module repositories from source code:
 1. [Building with ```cloud-native buildpacks```](#1)
 2. [Building with ```kpacks```](#2)